-- If you are connected to a municipal water supply, contact the municipality or waterworks operator. - If you are connected to a private well, contact your local municipality, a local well specialist, or a laboratory accredited by Ministère de l'Environnement et de la Lutte contre les changements climatiques at 1-800-0561-1616 or visit ceaeq.gouv.qc.ca/accreditation/ PALA/Ila03.htm (in French only).
+- If you are connected to a municipal water supply, contact the municipality or waterworks operator. - If you are connected to a private well, contact your local municipality, a local well specialist, or a laboratory accredited by Ministère de l'Environnement et de la Lutte contre les changements climatiques at 1-800-561-1616 or visit ceaeq.gouv.qc.ca/accreditation/ PALA/Ila03.htm (in French only).

-Last resort, you can contact Ministère de l'Environnement et de la Lutte contre les changements climatiques or your regional public health department.
+As a last resort, you can contact the regional office of the Ministère de l'Environnement et de la Lutte contre les changements climatiques or your regional public health department.

 When should I introduce foods?

 How should I introduce foods?

 Choking risk: Be extra careful until age 4

-Honey-never for babies under age 1 531
+Honey-never for babies under age 1

-Baby food basics
+Baby food basics .532

 Baby-led weaning (BLW)

-6 to 12 months-Your baby's first foods 545
+6 to 12 months-Your baby's first foods

-Start with iron-rich foods 545
+Start with iron-rich foods

-Continue with a variety of foods 546
+Continue with a variety of foods

 Grain products

 Meat and alternatives

-Vegetables and fruit 554
+Vegetables and fruit

 Milk and dairy products .
 560

 Fats

-Food ideas for your baby 562
+Food ideas for your baby

-From 1 year onward-Sharing meals with the family 564
+From 1 year onward-Sharing meals with the family